nanogiants/nanogiants-docs/docs/development.md

 ## Git commit messages?
 Git commit messages are a crucial yet underestimated part of software development.
 They describe the evolution of a project in small and tracable steps.
 They can be a powerful tool if used right.
 One of the most important aspects are semantics of a git commit message.
-For this we use conventinal commits to enforce a proper syntax that adds meaning to a commit message.
+For this we use conventional commits to enforce a proper syntax that adds meaning to a commit message.
 The syntax is as follows:

-    <type>[optional scope]: <description>
+    <type>[(optional scope)]: <description>

 The `<type>` denotes the type of the changes that are applied to the code when the commit was introduced.
 The following types are allowed: